PolySaken-I-Am/vision_lib/README.md

 `visionLib.Common.syllableStructs`: A list containing certain syllable structures which are guaranteed to be pronounceable.

-`visionLib.Common.Capitals`: A key-value list representing the relationship between lowercase letters and capitals.
+`visionLib.Common.capitals`: A key-value list representing the relationship between lowercase letters and capitals.

 #### Global Vars
 `visionLib.Common.usedWords`: A list of all previously-generated words recieved from the word generator tool.